Worklytics/psoxy/docs/aws/getting-started.md

   - S3 buckets, if using the 'bulk' mode to sanitize file data (such as CSVs)
   - Cognito Pools and Identities, if connecting to Microsoft 365 (Azure AD) data sources

-The diagram below provides an architecture overview of the 'REST' and 'Bulk'
+The diagram below provides an architecture overview of the 'REST' and 'Bulk' use-cases.

 ![AWS Arch Diagram](aws-arch-diagram.jpg)